jonjts/guest_wishes/README.md

 }
 ```

 Now, you need to add the guest wishes places.
+(If you have some questions about how get latitude and longitude see it: https://support.google.com/maps/answer/18539?).
 Here an example:

 ```